CIS3296SoftwareDesignF21/prj-02-thescheduler/readme/Week4.md

 ### Abin Cheriyan ###
 - Modified Sequence Diagram
 - Helped with Uml diagram
-- Did a little of the input/scraper
+- Did a little bit of the input/scraper
 - Added to the presentation Slide

 ### Ethan Lewis ###
 -
+-
+- Added to the presentation Slide

 ### Dylan Dunda ###
 -
+-
+- Added to the presentation Slide

 ### Erik Rodriguez ###
 -